MaverickPoly/asmr-python-django/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are always welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
+Also feel free to give this repository a star ⭐🌟

 1. Fork the repository.
 2. Create a new branch: